Fmazin/Geosoft-I-SoSe-2020/ReadMe.txt

 3. Use npm start
 4. Go to "localhost:5000" to see the first Site
 5. Go to "localhost:5000/database" to see the second Site
-6. Go to "localhost:5000/heat" to get the heat map